hexlabsio/kloudformation/docs/advanced/templating.md

 # Templating

-KloudFormation provides a way to build templates that modularise parts of Cloudformation for users.
+KloudFormation provides a way to build templates that modularise parts of CloudFormation for users.

 For example, building an S3 website is a regular task that can be wrapped into a function.